devowlio/wp-react-starter/README.md

 1. Add Babel polyfill
 1. Add documentation generation
 1. Add redux
-1. Add hot loading of both React components and css

 ## Licensing / Credits
 This boilerplate is MIT licensed.
 Originally this boilerplate is a fork of [gcorne/wp-react-boilerplate](https://github.com/gcorne/wp-react-boilerplate).